A citizenship question on 2020 census would cost some states their congressional seats by Dudley Poston for the Conversation 3/19/19

 NYIHA translates to border.
 As a truly borderless institution, NYIHA MEDIA builds bridges to drive positive social change.
 We take viewers on a journey across borders to explore current issues and promote global stories.
 This empowers us to be ambassadors for New York City across the country and around the world.

 Our network offers award-winning content spanning artist interviews, current affairs and entertainment formats.
-The digital strategy of our talented team is to reach younger audiences with original inspirational and aspirational content.
+The digital strategy of our talented team is to reach younger audiences with original inspirational content.

 All rights are hereby reserved.
 Copyright on NYIHA MEDIA's online properties (including but not limited to text, photographs, graphics and software) is owned by or licensed to NYIHA MEDIA unless explicitly attributed to another party.